Hyundai Kona Hybrid engines, drive & performance

-Fortunately, once you’re up to speed the Kona Hybrid is very quiet; this is true on the motorway, on slower, rural roads or when you’re crawling along in traffic.
+Fortunately, once you’re up to speed, the Kona Hybrid is very quiet; this is true on the motorway, on slower rural roads and when you’re crawling along in traffic.

-The all-electric running provided by the motor integrates seamlessly with the petrol engine, meaning you hardly ever notice the car switching between the two.
-The Kona Hybrid even boasts a clever system that will analyse the route in your sat nav, allowing it to use the battery at the most efficient times.
+The electric running provided by the motor integrates seamlessly with the petrol engine, meaning you hardly ever notice the car switching between the two.
+The Kona Hybrid even boasts a clever system that'll analyse the route in your sat nav, allowing it to use the battery at the most efficient times.
 There’s no ‘EV mode’ however, so how and when the electric power is used is entirely down to the car.

 The handling is one of the Kona Hybrid’s biggest shortfalls.
 It suffers from a lot of body lean when you turn into a corner, and while the steering wheel is very light, it doesn’t feel very precise, and ultimately the Kona isn’t much fun to drive.